codenart/codenart.github.io/_posts/2-css/2017-08-24-css-10-pseudo-classes.md

 </p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-As you see that, pseudo-elements' syntax look quite similar to pseudo-classes.
+As you see that, pseudo-element's syntax looks quite similar to pseudo-class's.
 I also consider pseudo-elements as selectors.
 Just imagine that our websites are full of `hidden` fake elements and we just select them using some special selectors and make them visible.

-In the example above, `::before` is used to select (or insert) pseudo-elements before the selected elements.
+In the example above, `::before` is used to insert (or select) pseudo-elements before the selected elements.
 We can also use `::after` to select pseudo-elements after the selected elements.

 Besides, there are 3 more pseudo-elements available in the current version of
 CSS: